usethesource/typepal/doc/TypePal/ConceptsAndDefinitions/ConceptsAndDefinitions.md

 The concepts and definitions used in TypePal.

 ## Identifier
 The syntax of a source language may impose various restrictions on the identifiers that can occur in a program.
 They amount to including or excluding specific characters for various occurrences of names in the program.
 One example is the requirement in Java that class names start with an upper case letter.
 TypePal is agnostic of such conventions and represents each name as a string. _Qualified names_ are also supported and are represented by a list of strings.

 ## Tree

-The Rascal data type `Tree` (REF) is used to represent all parse trees that can be generated for any syntax described in Rascal.
-`Tree` is also a super type of any syntactic construct that may occur in a parse tree.
+The Rascal data type `Tree` (see [ParseTree]((Rascal::ParseTree))) is used to represent all parse trees that can be generated for any syntax described in Rascal. `Tree` is also a super type of any syntactic construct that may occur in a parse tree.
 In TypePal we interchangeably use `Tree` and the source area (a source location) associated with it to uniquely identify program parts, definitions, uses and scopes.

 ## Scope
 A _scope_ is a region of a program that delimits where definitions of identifier are applicable.
 An identifier is defined in the scope where it is defined and in all nested subscopes, unless one of these subscopes redefines that same identifier.
 In that case, the inner definition applies inside that nested scope (and its subscopes).
 Scopes are identified by the subtree of the parse tree that introduces them such as, for instance, a module, a function declaration or a block.
 Special rules may apply such as _define-before-use_ or _scopes-with-holes_.

 ## Scope Graph
 The scope graph is one of the the oldest methods to describe the scope of names in a program.
 We use a version of scope graphs as described by Kastens & Waite, _Name analysis for modern languages: a general solution_, SP&E, 2017.
 This model uses text ranges in the source text (happily represented by Rascal's `loc` data type) to identify and define all aspects of names.
 A scope graph provides lookup operations on names that take both syntactic nesting and semantic linking (via _paths_) into account, as well as the specific roles of identifiers and paths (described below).

 ## Identifier definition
 The _definition_ of an identifier is inside TypePal characterized by a `Define`: